LucasDelfino92/morrowindsharp/modlist.md

     - **03 Nord Glass Windows Interior Sunrays**
     - **05 Raven Rock Glass Windows Interior Sunrays**
   - Note that if you installed **Project Atlas** in the past, you will need to reinstall it with the **10 Glow in the Darkh Patch - Interior Sunrays** option activated in addition to **00 Core**.
-- [**Glowing Bitter Coast**](https://www.nexusmods.com/morrowind/mods/47946?) by michael163377: Luminous Russula, Violet Coprinus and Draggle-Tail are now glow mapped.
-The plants will now glow and improve the atmosphere of the Bitter Coast.
-Ingredients also glow.
-  - Note that if you installed **Project Atlas** in the past, you will need to reinstall it with the **20 BC Mushrooms - Normal - Glowing Bitter Coast Patch** option activated in addition to **00 Core**.
 - [**Golden Saint Feminine Walk**](https://www.nexusmods.com/morrowind/mods/42703/) by dopey fish: gives the base golden saint the feminine walk animation instead of the default male walk animation.
   - This mod is incorrectly packaged.
 Place XGolden saint.kf and XGolden Saint.nif inside your **Data Files\meshes\r** folder.
 - [**Guarskin Drum Replacer**](https://www.nexusmods.com/morrowind/mods/37539?) by Alaisiagae: gives the guarskin drum a unique model.